 • Cheetah Omni v.
 Ciena: Lead counsel for Ciena in a patent case related to reconfigurable optical add drop multiplexers (ROADMs) in the Northern District of Texas, successfully obtaining summary judgment of noninfringement

 • Paice v.
-Ford Motor Company: Lead counsel for Ford in a five patent infringement case brought by Paice relating to hybrid control systems in the District of Maryland, successfully defeating a preliminary injunction motion and staying the case pending IPRs; Mr. Moore argued and won 16 appeals affirming the invalidation of claims in IPRs
+Ford Motor Company: Lead counsel for Ford in a five patent infringement case brought by Paice relating to hybrid control systems in the District of Maryland, successfully defeating a preliminary injunction motion and staying the case pending IPRs; Matthew argued and won 16 appeals affirming the invalidation of claims in IPRs

 • Bonutti Skeletal Innovations (Acacia) v.
 ConMed: Lead counsel for ConMed in a patent infringement case involving nine patents and 10 accused products related to medical devices in the Middle District of Florida, successfully running the table on the claim construction issues in all nine patents to obtain a favorable settlement